Willow Cortex

 II.
 Core Vision & Raw Data Extraction

-dense_pose_estimation_2d: Extracts the (x, y) coordinates for all major body joints for every frame of a segmented action.
+dense_pose_estimation_2d: Extracts the (x, y) pixel coordinates for all major body joints for every frame of a segmented action.

-optical_character_recognition_ocr: Detects and transcribes any text or numbers visible in the video, such as from on-screen graphics or launch monitors.
+optical_character_recognition_ocr: Detects and transcribes any text or numbers visible in the video, such as data from on-screen graphics or launch monitors.

 event_counting: Counts the total number of occurrences of a specified event (e.g., "number of pitches thrown").